JansonSiy/creativehope/README.md

 # CreativeHope PH Inc. Task 2

 Accomplished:
-* Create a simple app that allows you to do basic authentication to a page with a name "testuser" and a password "password".
+* Create a simple app that allows you to do basic authentication to a page with a name "testuser" and a password "password"
 * Display a list of users as provided by this API: https://jsonplaceholder.typicode.com/guide.html
 * Display the users' name, username, phone and company name